mtham8/D3Sandbox/notes.md

 cx - The x-axis coordinate of the center of the circle. cy - The y-axis coordinate of the center of the circle. r - The radius of the circle.

+SVG Coordinate Space works in the same way that mathematical graph coordinate space works except for two important features:
+1 - SVG Coordinate space has x=0 and y=0 coordinates fall on the top left.
+2 - SVG Coordinate space has the Y coordinate growing from top to bottom.
+Which means as Y increases, the coordinates move down, not up.